AnouskaRalph/sei-project-2/README.md

 ### Process

 We started by searching for a free public API to use without an access key.
-After we had found our General Knowledge API we hooked it upto Insomnia and starting making REST request to make sure we would access the data we needed.
+After we had found our General Knowledge API we hooked it up to Insomnia and starting making REST request to make sure we would access the data we needed.

-- Created a wireframe for the quiz including pseudo code for the correct/wrong answers logic
+- Created a wireframe for the quiz including pseudo code for the correct/wrong answers logic.
-- Building out our components for the quiz: homepage, quiz and results
+- Building out our components for the quiz: homepage, quiz and results.
-- Building out logic for the quiz
+- Building out logic for the quiz.

 - Accessing the categories we wanted and mounting them.
 ```